udkyo/lup/README.md

 ## Lup - vertical command expansion

-When used as a prefix for a command containing ampersand encapsulated, comma-separated groups of terms, lup processes from left to right, expanding terms as if you are using nested for loops.
+When used as a prefix for a command containing ampersand encapsulated, comma-separated groups of terms, lup processes from left to right, expanding terms and ranges as if they are nested for loops.

-`lup virsh @destroy,start@ @dev,test@_@1,2,3@`
+`lup virsh @destroy,start@ @dev,test@_@1..3@`

 Is functionally equivalent to:
 ```